MicrosoftDocs/PowerShell-Docs/dsc/singleInstance.md

-# Writing a single-instance DSC resource
+# Writing a single-instance DSC resource (best practice)

+>**Note:** This topic describes a best practice for defining a DSC resource that allows only a single instance in a configuration.
+Currently, there is no built-in DSC feature to do this.
+That might
+>change in the future.

 There are situations where you don't want to allow a resource to be used multiple times in a configuration.
 For example, in a previous implementation of the
-[xTimeZone](https://github.com/PowerShell/xTimeZone) resoource, a configuration could call the resource multiple times, setting the time zone to a different setting in each resource block:
+[xTimeZone](https://github.com/PowerShell/xTimeZone) resource, a configuration could call the resource multiple times, setting the time zone to a different setting in each resource block:

 ```powershell
 Configuration SetTimeZone